ssenmosip/mosip-temp-documentation/Mosip-Auth-Adapter.md

 # AuthAdapter
-Auth adapter is a package that needs to be injected into Mosip's applications exposing REST API's inorder secure them.
+Auth adapter is a package that needs to be injected into Mosip's applications exposing REST API's inorder to secure them.

 Auth Adapter includes following class definitions:
 1. [SecurityConfig](#SecurityConfig)